About

 Finally, Prof Ganotakis has examined how time, and how changes over time in various firm level activities, influence different performance outcomes.
 For instance, by developing dynamic models, he has considered how cumulative experience in different types of alliances assist the formation of new ones, and how the same experience affects firms' innovative performance.
 He has looked at how the amount of time lapsed since exit from export markets (time-out from exporting), affects both the chances of foreign market re-entry as well as export performance after re-entry.
 Finally, he has investigated how changes in firms' activities (e.g., exporting, external knowledge sourcing) influence new product development.

-In terms of theory development Prof Ganotakis is known for his work on advancing Organizational Learning Theory (OLT), especially in regard to the relationship between single and double loop learning, the conditions under which unlearning can be detrimental or beneficial, and the role of external focused search and it's relationship with unlearning.
-Prof Ganotakis has further contributed to OLT by examining how single short-term strategic changes affect managerial ability to learn and how and why the effect of single changes differs in relation to that of multiple changes.
+In terms of theory development Prof Ganotakis has concentrated on exploring various aspects of Organizational Learning Theory (OLT), particularly the relationship between single and double loop learning as well as the conditions under which unlearning can prove harmful or advantageous.
+Prof Ganotakis has also explored how single short-term strategic changes affect managerial ability to learn and how and why the effect of single changes differs in relation to that of multiple changes.

 His work has been published in a number of journals such as Journal of International Business Studies, Journal of Product Innovation Management, Journal of World Business, Industrial Marketing Management, International Business Review, Small Business Economics, Journal of Business Research, Technological Forecasting & Social Change, Production Planning & Control and Oxford Economic Papers.

-Prof Ganotakis currently acts as the Director of Ethics for the Univerisity of Liverpool Management School (ULMS) and has previously held posts as Director of Research and PhD program director at the Universities of Warwick and Leeds.
+Prof Ganotakis currently acts as the Director of Ethics and Research Integrity for the Univerisity of Liverpool Management School (ULMS) and has previously held posts as Director of Research and PhD program director at the Universities of Warwick and Leeds.